GE Course Development

 Z. Cultural Diversity

-Courses that satisfy the Cultural Diversity requirement must include all of the following learning objectives and in addition be approved GE courses in any area or subarea except A.1, A.2, A.3, B.4, or F.
+Courses that satisfy the Cultural Diversity requirement must include all of the following learning objectives and in addition be approved GE courses in any area except Areas 1, 2A, or 6.
+A course satisfying Overlay Z shall be taken at CSU Fullerton.

 Self-Review Forms